 Examples of marital liabilities include credit card debt, student loans, home mortgages and lines of credit, vehicle loans, and retirement account loans.
 Whether the couple’s individual assets and liabilities are includable in the marital estate is generally a matter of law, which varies by state.

 Values must be assigned to the assets and liabilities cataloged.
 The value of bank accounts, retirement accounts and debts can be taken from the latest account statement.
 But other items, such as real estate, collectibles and private business interests, may require an independent outside appraisal.

 If the parties own an interest in a closely held business, selling usually isn’t an option.
 Instead, a business valuation expert should be used to determine its “fair value.”
 Any value not attributable to net tangible assets and identifiable intangible assets is considered “goodwill.”
 The treatment of goodwill in divorce varies from state to state.
 Ultimately, it’s critical to have a qualified financial expert determine what should and shouldn’t be includable in a marital estate based on the specific facts and circumstances.

-TheKFORDgroup has a financial team assembled and ready to assist you with your next reputational damage case.
-Our litigation team is made up of experts with the knowledge and experience in expert witness engagements, forensic accounting, and business valuations.
-Our experts are trained and experienced in forensic accounting and will assist you and your client quantify — and recover — reputational damages.
+TheKFORDgroup litigation team holds extensive knowledge and experience in expert witness engagements, forensic accounting, and business valuations.
+Our experts are trained and experienced in the litigation process.
+We have the extensive experience in divorce and business valuations.
+We can assist you or your client in compiling the marital balance sheet for their divorce.
 For more information, please call us at 210-340-8351.